 The growth of disruptive technology has changed not only the services the market offers, but our very way of thinking, acting and doing business.

-Permanently connected, most employees understand that their work extends far beyond the traditional working hours.
-They've already developed the mindset always-on and feel that they must be “permanently connected”.
+Permanently connected, most employees understand that their work extends far beyond traditional working hours.
+They have already developed an always-on mindset and feel they must be "permanently connected".

 However, this type of employee, even being in a permanent state of readiness for work, does not want to be evaluated due to the hours worked in the office.
 A more flexible work model (which does not mean reduced) requires a new evaluation criterion, based on productivity.

-to have significant productivity, this generation requires efficient technology.
-It must allow use through equally functional devices anytime and anywhere.
+And to achieve significant productivity, this generation demands efficient technology .
+It must allow for use through equally functional devices anytime, anywhere.

 For this to happen, companies need to provide appropriate equipment and, in addition, efficient applications.
 Without this technological support, there are two possibilities: either they will not have the tools they need to achieve the productivity they want or they will use their own personal devices.